Waze Travel Time

 Configuration

-Adding Waze Travel Time to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Waze Travel Time service to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: